Whitebock/Search-and-Betray/README.md

 More Interfaces were created to simplify the entire process.

 All in all I would say this was a successful project, everyone learned a lot while working on it.
 ***
+In Pull Request #34 the C# server was replaced by a JavaScript Server using [Node.js](https://nodejs.org/)
+I'm using some things that are not in version 4.4.5 (mostly Buffers),
+so at least version 6.2.1 is required.
+You can download it [here](https://nodejs.org/en/download/current/)

+To start it, simply call `node server.js`

+***